 He traveled widely once his foundation had started to work, and a retired Swiss prostitute has said that he was a regular visitor to the brothel where she worked.

-It now turns out that complaints about his unwanted approaches to women started in the 1950s, and his superiors in the church knew about them but chose to do nothing.
+Complaints about his unwanted approaches to women started in the 1950s, and his superiors in the church knew about them but chose to do nothing.

 The former president, François Hollande, caught the mood of many older people on TV, trying to find some way to remember all the good things that Abbé Pierre did around the world; but it is clearly too late.
-Church authorities at various levels have to explain why decades of complaints from women — many reporting relatively minor actions like unwanted kisses — somehow got lost in the files for decades, and the question has now reached the top man.
+Church authorities at various levels have to explain why decades of complaints from women — many reporting relatively minor actions like unwanted kisses — somehow got lost in the files, and the question has now reached the top man.
 On Sept.
-13, Pope Francis answered a question about the Abbé Pierre by saying that yes, the Vatican had known about the accusations, but that he personally had not been around, and that he couldn’t tell whether the Vatican knew while he was still alive, or only after his death.
+13, Pope Francis answered a question about the Abbé Pierre by saying that yes, the Vatican had known about the accusations, but that he personally had not been around, and that he couldn’t tell whether the Vatican knew while Abbé Pierre was still alive, or only after his death.

 French Catholic organizations are biting the bullet and taking the lead in bringing these stories out.
 After all, it is church authorities who have been covering it all up.
 But the Vatican has been largely quiet.

-“The Pope is an idiot,” said François Devaux, cofounder of La Parole Libérée, a nonprofit representing the adult victims of child abuse by priests, and himself such a victim. “’If the church wasn’t still afraid, they wouldn’t just be opening the files about the Abbe Pierre, they’d be opening the files about the thousands of other predators active within the Church.”
+“The pope is an idiot,” said François Devaux, cofounder of La Parole Libérée, a nonprofit representing the adult victims of child abuse by priests, and himself such a victim. “’If the church wasn’t still afraid, they wouldn’t just be opening the files about the Abbé Pierre, they’d be opening the files about the thousands of other predators active within the church.”

 Your support matters…